Man shot dead by police in London after ‘terrorist-related’ stabbing incident

 London's Mayor Sadiq Khan also thanked "police, security and emergency services for their swift and courageous response," to the incident, in a statement.

 "They truly are the best of us," he said.
-"Terrorists seek to divide and destroy our way of life — here in London were will never let them succeed."
+"Terrorists seek to divide and destroy our way of life — here in London we will never let them succeed."

+Yuliya Talmazan and Michelle Gooden-Jones reported from London, Doha Madani reported from New York.